Complaints & Feedback

 A Complaint may indicate a failing on our part, which we can learn from and make improvements to our service.
 We will adopt a ‘no blame’ approach when investigating a complaint and especially where individuals from our team are identified, with the aim of reaching a satisfactory conclusion.
 We will, at all times, be polite and respectful to our patients, and not discriminate against those raising a concern.

-- Please address all complaints to our Complaints Manager, Rebecca Haynes.
+- Please address all complaints to our Complaints Manager, Nic Power.

 - Where a complaint is received in writing or by e-mail the complaint will be passed immediately to the Complaints Manager.